d7d9f8fddc

 To use this highlighter, associate regular expressions with styles in the

-associative array, for example in ~/.zshrc
+ZSH_HIGHLIGHT_REGEXP associative array, for example in ~/.zshrc:

 typeset -A ZSH_HIGHLIGHT_REGEXP